Graduate Scheme FAQs

 Many firms’ websites will look similar and it’s hard to set many apart when applying for a training contract.
 We believe that the following key areas differentiate us from other firms:

 - We place a strong emphasis on ensuring our staff remain happy, challenged and motivated.
 Our staff turnover is exceptionally low.
 This is an indicator of a positive, healthy workplace which has led to most of our partners and senior staff remaining with the firm since they completed their training with us.

 - The technical expertise of our partners and staff is outstanding.
 This is supported by the number of industry and professional prizes awarded to the firm and the staff.

 - The variety and range of clients we deal with results in plenty of interesting and challenging work for our trainees.

 - Our office in London, occupying the upper floors and roof terrace of a modern development on Chancery Lane, is an impressive and fun location to work with views across the city.

 How do I apply?

-If you would like to apply, please complete our online application form.
+If you would like to apply, please see our Apply Now page.

 What happens after qualifying?